 A bowl of creamy tonkatsu ramen at Hoshinoya Restaurant

 There are so many amazing places to eat in Japantown.
 One of my favorite meals to have is a hearty bowl of ramen.
 Many will be familiar with this rich noodle dish with aromatic broth, often loaded with meat and veggies.
-Some of my favorite places for ramen are Hinondeya Ramen (1737 Buchanan Street), Ramen Yamadaya (1728 Buchanan Street), and Hoshinoya (also at 1728 Buchanan).
-From the addresses, you can see these places are conveniently very close to each other.
+Some of my favorite places for ramen in Japantown are Hinondeya Ramen, Ramen Yamadaya, and Hoshinoya.

-For sushi, try Kippu (1707 Buchanan Street) or for the fun “conveyor belt” of sushi experience, head to Hikari Bullet Train Sushi at 1734 Post Street.
+For sushi, try Kippu or for the fun conveyor belt of sushi experience, head to Hikari Bullet Train Sushi.
 There’s a wonderful stall in the mall with traditional Japanese street food called Takoyaki Yama-chan.
-“Takoyaki” is one of my favorite Japanese street food snacks: little fried balls of dough with octopus bits inside… I swear it’s a lot more appetizing than I just described…
+“Takoyaki” is one of my favorite Japanese street food snacks: little fried balls of dough with octopus bits inside.

 Food stalls in Japantown